ken-power/SelfDrivingCarND-PathPlanning/README.md

 Entity | Responsibilities
 :---|:---
 main|The entry point - contains the event listeners that capture events from the simulator and send messages to the simulator.
-Path Planner | plan paths
-Trajectory | Build trajectories
+Path Planner | Plan a path by deciding whether to move left, right, or stay in the same lane.
+Work with the Cost Function Calculator to decide which lane to be in for the next step of the path.
+Figure out the lead vehicle's current speed, and set the target speed for the vehicle.
+Trajectory | Determine the starting reference, set waypoints, and calculate trajectories.
-Cost Function Calculator | Assist driving decisions by calculating costs and benefits of particular scenarios Waypoint | Manage map waypoints
+Cost Function Calculator | Assist driving decisions by calculating costs and benefits of particular scenarios.
+Waypoint | Manage map values for waypoint's `x`,`y`,`s` and `d` normalized normal vectors.
+Calculate closest waypoint to current `(x, y)` position.
+Figure out the next waypoint of the closest waypoint.
-Car | Manage data associated with the car, including localization, sensor fusion data, and previous path data Coordinate Transforms | Functions to transform between Frenet and Cartesian coordinates, and vice versa.
+Car | Manage data associated with the car, including localization, sensor fusion data, and previous path data.
+Coordinate Transforms | Functions to transform between Frenet and Cartesian coordinates, and vice versa.
-Distance Utils | Some helper functions for working with distances.
+Distance Utils | Some helper functions for working with distances, e.g. converting between degrees and radians.
 JSON Utils | Helper functions for abstracting the details of marshalling JSON data.
 Handler | Serve as the entry point to path planning.
 Called when the event listener detects a telemetry event.
 Returns the control data that the event listener uses to respond to the simulator.